elastic/kibana/rfcs/README.md

 > We are currently trialing a new RFC process for the Kibana Core team at this time.

-Many changes, including bug small to medium features, fixes, and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.
+Many changes, including small to medium features, fixes, and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.